People also refer to otolaryngologists as ear, nose, and throat (ENT) doctors. They provide both medical and surgical care.

 Otolaryngologists provide care for a diverse range of conditions, using both medical and surgical skills to treat their patients.

-Specifically, the American College of Surgeons (ACS) states that:
+The American College of Surgeons (ACS) states that:

 "An otolaryngologist-head and neck surgeon is a physician who has been prepared by an accredited residency program to provide comprehensive medical and surgical care of patients with diseases and disorders that affect the ears, the respiratory and upper alimentary systems, and related structures of the head and neck."